ropensci/nodbi/cran-comments.md

 ## Bug fix

-- for SQLite under Windows ensure handling of special characters by avoiding encoding conversions with file operations that stream out / in NDJSON
+- for SQLite under Windows add closing file references also on exit

 ## Reverse dependencies